Richard E. Gray

-Richard E. Gray was a research pilot at NASA's Ames-Dryden Flight Research Facility - now the Dryden Flight Research Center - at Edwards, CA, from 1981 to 1982.
+Richard E. Gray was a research pilot at NASA's Ames-Dryden Flight Research Facility - now the Armstrong Flight Research Center - at Edwards, CA, from 1981 to 1982.
 Among flight research projects and aircraft he flew were the F-14 Aileron Rudder Interconnect project, the AD-1 Oblique Wing research aircraft, and the F-8 Digital Fly-By-Wire project.
 He also flew the F-104, T-37, and F-15 airplanes.

 Gray was fatally injured in the crash of a T-37 aircraft while on a pilot proficiency flight on Nov.
 8, 1982.

-Gray had been an aerospace research pilot at NASA's Johnson Space Center in Houston, from 1978 until he transferred to Dryden.
+Gray had been an aerospace research pilot at NASA's Johnson Space Center in Houston, from 1978 until he transferred to Ames-Dryden.